ghahramani/credit-card-check-test/README.md

 ## Run the project with docker

-- Go back to the root folder and go to `docker/app` folder
+- Go to `docker` folder
 - Then run
 ```
-docker-compose up -d && docker-compose logs -f --tail=30 app | grep -Ev "(metrics|mongo)"
+docker-compose up -d
 ```

-Please wait till the server is showing startup message
+- Then we need to run the application by IDE or Gradle, for gradle run `./gradlew bootRun` and for IDE run `CreditCardApplication` class
-- After that you can navigate to http://localhost:8080 to see the application
+- After that you can navigate to http://localhost:8080 to see the application (You should see not found error in json format)
-- We have two users
+- We have two functional users

 ```
 1-